From Bankruptcy to Prosperity: A Post-Chapter 7 Income Boost

 The means test compares your income to the median income in your state for a household of the same size.
 If your income exceeds this median, you may be required to file for Chapter 13 bankruptcy instead.
 Chapter 13 bankruptcy involves a repayment plan, where you repay a portion of your debts over a specified period of time.

-It’s to consult with an experienced bankruptcy attorney if your income increases after filing for Chapter 7.
+It’s essential to consult with an experienced bankruptcy attorney if your income increases after filing for Chapter 7.
 They can guide you through the process and help you understand the options available to you.

 2. Modification of the Repayment Plan